THE VIC BRIGGS

 He had in tow a rather unkempt and skinny looking black guy, with the

-wildest hair I had ever seen, in tow.
-At that time no one on
+wildest hair I had ever seen.
+At that time no one in

 London had frizzed out hair.
 "Vic"

 York.
 I asked Brian, he said it's OK if Jimmy sits in with you guys,

 but he needs to borrow your amp".
 I turned and shook hands

 Jimmy who, of course turned out to be Jimi Hendrix.
 I offered him the